sakanomichi/SillyTavern-LorebookStickySort/README.md

 Simply use your lorebooks as normal.
 When you change the sort order in a lorebook, that preference is saved.
 When you return to that lorebook later, your preferred sort order is automatically restored.

+**Note:** If you rename a lorebook, it will be treated as a new lorebook and will use the default sort order until you set a new preference.

 ## Settings

 Access settings through **Extensions → Lorebook Sticky Sort**:

 - **Enable Sticky Sort**: Toggle the extension functionality on/off
 - **Enable Debug Logging**: Shows detailed console information for troubleshooting
+- **Clear All Preferences**: Removes all saved sort preferences (useful if you want a fresh start)

 ## How It Works

 The extension monitors the World Info sort dropdown.
 When you change the sort order, it saves that preference along with the current lorebook's name.
 When you switch lorebooks, it checks if a saved preference exists and restores it.

-The extension also detects when you rename a lorebook and offers to transfer the sort preference to the new name automatically.
+Preferences are stored by lorebook name in SillyTavern's extension settings.
+This means:
+- Settings persist across browser sessions
+- Settings survive lorebook deletion/reimport (as long as you keep the same name)
+- Renaming a lorebook will reset its preference to default

-**Note**: Preferences are stored by lorebook name in SillyTavern's settings system, not in the extension files.
-Reinstalling the extension will preserve your preferences, but clearing SillyTavern settings or browser data will erase them.
-You can manually clear all preferences using the "Clear All Preferences" button in the extension settings.
+- You can manually clear all preferences using the button in settings

 ## Troubleshooting

 If the extension isn't working: